 To improve the quality of differentiated teaching and data analysis.
 This was achieved by:

-Employment of a Leading Teacher (LNAP Funded), A Pedagogical Mentor (PM) and a Gifted Education Mentor (GEM).

-Continual development of students' reading and writing skills with Professional Learning in Noella Mackenzie's strategies for writing and well as PLD Training for all staff.

-Continual implementation of MiniLit through Infants group.

-Greater opportunity through trained additional staff.

-Continual implementation of the MacLit program for Primary.
-Further training.

-Focus on Numeracy (Number focus) through consolidation of NSW syllabus.

-Whole school approach to Numeracy.

-Use of Maths resources and implementation of Maths Conversations

-Training for a staff member in Gifted Education.

-Professional Learning in PP&D

-Implementation of Assessment recording in One Note.

-Adoption of Early Learning strategies following Diocesan Policy launch in 2018.

-Support for Indigenous education through the appointment of an Aboriginal Education Teacher.

-As a result of Literacy and Numeracy Action Plan Program (LNAP) funding, the school has been able to accelerate development and growth in language.

-Diagnostic and Normative testing indicates outstanding growth by many pupils well in excess of the chronicle growth in age.

-Language Assessments.

-Intensive language programs - MiniLit, MacLit, Lexia, Reading Eggs

-Reading Scheme Significant growth in Reading, Spelling, Grammar and Punctuation, and Numeracy - NAPLAN results

-Focus on writing activities - attendance for staff at PLD training and Noella MacKenzie's writing workshops.

-Individual Education Plans and Goal setting for all students

-Individual Plan Meeting for students with SWD funding
+- Employment of a Leading Teacher (LNAP Funded), A Pedagogical Mentor (PM) and a Gifted Education Mentor (GEM). - Continual development of students' reading and writing skills with Professional Learning in PLD Training for all staff. - Use of Maths resources and implementation of Maths Conversations - Training for a staff member in Gifted Education. - Professional Learning in PP&D - Implementation of Assessment Recording in One Note. - Support for Indigenous education through the appointment of an Aboriginal Education Teacher. - Diagnostic and Normative testing indicates outstanding growth by many pupils well in excess of the chronicle growth in age. - Language Assessments. - Intensive language programs MiniLit, MacLit, Lexia, Reading Eggs - Reading Scheme Significant growth in Reading, Spelling, Grammar and Punctuation, and Numeracy - NAPLAN results - Individual Education Plans and Goal setting for all students - Individual Plan Meeting for students with SWD funding